apostrophecms/apostrophe-documentation/docs/tutorials/howtos/how-apostrophe-modules-are-structured.md

 It's best to carry out any initialization, like connecting to APIs or databases, in `afterConstruct`.
 This allows time for those subclassing and extending your module to replace and extend methods defined in `construct`.

-> Anything configured in `app.js` for that module merges with the object exported by `index.js` but by convention we don’t put much in `app.js` for each module, to keep it clean.
+> Anything configured in `app.js` for that module merges with the object exported by `index.js`.
+However, by convention we don’t put much in `app.js` for each module, to keep it clean.
 Anything configured in `data/local.js` also merges with the object, which is useful because `data/local.js` is not deployed and can thus vary from server to server.

 ## Breaking it up